V35HR4J/Automate-Telegram/README.md

 You can execute commands and get your output within telegram.
 It can also be very useful in performing Recon.

-## How to configure:
+## How to Get configs:

-- Clone this repo and install requirements by: `pip3 install -r requirements.txt`
+- ### Token - Your personal bots token
     - Goto @BotFather and create newbot, you will be given a unique token.
     - Replace the token with value XXXX on config.json with the unique API Token

+- ### Tgid - It's the user that's only authenticated to run commands in Telegram
     - Send "/id" to @MissRose_bot to recieve your chat id to be used for authentication.
     - Replace the chat id with value YYYY in config.json.

+## Installation
+    Get the configs following the above Sections first
+- ### Normal Installation
+    - Clone this repo and navigate to the project directory and install requirements by: `pip3 install -r requirements.txt`
-- Navigate to the repo directory and run the program with `python3 main.py`
+    - Run the program with `python3 main.py`
-- You are ready to go, type /start on bot's DM to get started.
+    - You are ready to go, type `/start` on bot's DM to get started.
+- ### Docker Installation
+    - Clone this repo and navigate to project directory.
+    - Run `docker build -t automate-telegram`
+    - Run `docker run -d automate-telegram`

-## Commands added as of Now:
+## Commands available:

-1. /cmd {yourCommand}
+1. /cmd [Command]
-2. /send {desiredfilename}
+2. /send [DesiredFilename]
-3. /download {url}
+3. /download [FileUrl]

 ## Watch the video: